Placebo Isn't a Quitting Method

 Falsehood #4: Placebo-controlled clinical trials were blind

-While placebo is the gold standard in most research, in smoking cessation it's license to steal.
+While placebo may be the gold standard in most medical research, in smoking cessation it becomes license to steal.
 The blinding problem is two-fold.
 Either the expectations of the addict who is experienced in attempting recovery are fulfilled or they suffer.

 Pretend for a moment that you're still hooked, using, wanting to stop, and curious about NRT but not wanting to spend any money.
 You hear about a new 4-session nicotine gum stop smoking study at a nearby medical school.